JvRock/EtherChess/README.md

 - test (solidity contract tests)

 ## How to run locally
-Run an npm instal
+Run an npm install
 `npm install`
-Run truffle from the base directory
+Run ganache from the base directory
-`truffle develop`
+`ganache-cli`
-Then run a truffle migrate to compile/deploy to local ganache `truffle migrate`
+Then run a truffle migrate to compile/deploy to local ganache `truffle compile`
+`truffle migrate`

 CD into the app directory for the front-end